PrototypeZone/tech104/tech104lab04.md

 - [ ] Conditional statement demonstrated
 - [ ] Menu

-1. Create a relevant menu system for you project with conditional statements.
+1. Create a relevant menu system for your project with conditional statements.
     Example of a conditional statement - checking an integer grade:
     ```c
     if (grade >= 80)